biointec/columba/README.md

 The search scheme can either be one of the hardcoded search schemes present in Columba or you can provide a custom search scheme.
 In the `search_schemes` folder a number of search schemes is already present.

 To make your own search scheme you need to create a folder containing at least a file called `name.txt`, which contains the name of your scheme on the first line.
 For every maximum edit/hamming distance a subfolder should be present, which contains at least the file `searches.txt`.
 In this file the searches of your scheme are written line per line.
-Each line contains of three space-seperated arrays: pi, L and U. Each array is written between curly braces {} and the values are comma-seperated.
+Each line contains of three space-separated arrays: pi, L and U. Each array is written between curly braces {} and the values are comma-separated.

 ---
 **NOTE**